John Minor Wisdom: Early life and education

-Career
+Early career

-Wisdom was a United States Army Lieutenant Colonel from 1942 to 1946.
+Wisdom was a United States Army lieutenant colonel from 1942 to 1946.
 He was in private practice of law in New Orleans from 1929 to 1957.
 He was an adjunct professor of law at Tulane University from 1938 to 1957.
 As a young man, he was a Democrat, but he left that party in reaction to what he perceived as the corrupt administration of Governor Huey Pierce Long, Jr. As the Republican National Committeeman from Louisiana, Wisdom was instrumental in securing the nomination of Dwight D. Eisenhower at the 1952 Republican National Convention in Chicago, Illinois.
 Wisdom was also credited for helping Eisenhower to win Louisiana in the 1956 general election, the first time Louisiana had voted Republican in 80 years.

 Federal judicial service

 In what was seen as a reward for his services, Wisdom was nominated by President Dwight D. Eisenhower on March 14, 1957, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Wayne G. Borah.
 He was confirmed by the United States Senate on June 26, 1957, and received his commission the next day.
 He was a member of the Judicial Panel on Multidistrict Litigation (MDL) from its creation in 1968 and was the Panel’s chairman from 1975 until 1978.
 He served on the Special Court created under the Regional Rail Reorganization Act starting in 1975, becoming Presiding Judge from 1986, when Judge Henry Friendly retired, until 1996 when the Special Court was dissolved.
 He assumed senior status on January 15, 1977.
 His service terminated on May 15, 1999, due to his death in New Orleans.